Azure-Samples/MachineLearningSamples-EnergyDemandTimeSeriesForecasting/scenario-time-series-forecasting.md

 If metrics are not displaying in the chart area, click on the gear symbol in the top right-hand corner.
 Ensure that the model performance metrics you are interested in are checked.
 The metrics will also appear in a table below the charts.
 Again, this table is customizable be clicking on the gear symbol.
 Sort the table by a performance metric to identify the best model.

 When evaluating forecasting models, it can be very useful to visualize the output predictions.
 This helps the data scientist to determine whether the forecast produced appears realistic.
 It can also help to identify problems in the forecast if, for example, the forecast performs poorly in certain time periods.
-Use the notebook **9-forecast-output-exploration.ipynb** to produce visualizations of the forecast generated for the test dataset.
+The `9-forecast-output-exploration.ipynb` notebook will produce visualizations of the forecasts generated for the test dataset.

 ### 4. **Deployment**

 The best model can be operationalized by deploying it as a realtime web service.
-This web service can be invoked to generate forecasts on demand as new data becomes available.
+This web service can then be invoked to generate forecasts on demand as new data becomes available.
 In this scenario, a new forecast needs to be generated every hour to predict the energy demand in the subsequent hour.
 To perform this task, a web service can be deployed which takes an array of features for a given hour time period as input and returns the predicted demand as output.

-In this sample, a web service is deployed to be hosted on a Windows 10 machine.
-Ensure you have completed the prerequisite steps set out in the [installation](https://github.com/Azure/Machine-Learning-Operationalization/blob/master/documentation/install-on-windows.md) guide for the Operationalization CLI.
+In this sample, a web service is deployed to a Windows 10 machine.
+Ensure you have completed the prerequisite steps set out in the [installation guide](https://github.com/Azure/Machine-Learning-Operationalization/blob/master/documentation/install-on-windows.md) for the Operationalization CLI.
 Follow the instructions under **Set up the Azure Machine Learning environment for local mode deployment**.
-Once you have set up your environment for local deployment, run the **10-deploy-model.ipynb** notebook to deploy the web service.
+Once you have set up your environment for local deployment, run the `10-deploy-model.ipynb` notebook to deploy the web service.

 ## Conclusion & Next Steps

 This sample demonstrates how to build an end-to-end time series forecasting solution for the purposes of forecasting energy demand.
-Many of the principles explored in this sample can be extended to other scenarios and industries.
-The sample shows how the Azure Machine Learning Workbench can assist a data scientist in developing such solutions with useful features such as the Jupyter notebook environment and metric logging capabilities.
+Many of the principles explored in this sample can be extended to other forecasting scenarios and industries.

+This scenario shows how the Azure Machine Learning Workbench can assist a data scientist in developing real world solutions with useful features such as the Jupyter notebook environment and metric logging capabilities.
 The sample also guides the reader on how the best model can be operationalized and deployed using Azure Machine Learning Operationalization CLI.
 Once deployed, the web service API allows developers or data engineers to integrate the forecasting model into a wider data pipeline.

 ## Contact

-Please feel free to contact Angus Taylor (angus.taylor@microsoft.com) with any question or comment.
+Please feel free to contact Angus Taylor <angus.taylor@microsoft.com> with any question or comment.